 SFPUC also issues Batch Wastewater Discharge permits for non-routine, episodic, or other temporary discharges, such as:

 - De-watering of wells drilled to investigate or mitigate a suspected contaminated site

 - Power-washing of buildings or parking lots

-- Any other activity that generates wastewater, other than from routine commercial or industrial processes
+- Any other activity that generates wastewater, other than from industrial processes

 The permits specify the conditions under which wastewater may be discharged into the sewer system.
 Permits are issued for a specified duration and are tailored to each user.